 Property crimes may include vandalism, burglary, theft, robbery or more.
-If you're facing charges for any of these offenses, seek the counsel of an experienced Fort Collins criminal defense lawyer at The Law Offices of Rachel A. Michael.
+If you're facing charges for any of these offenses, seek the counsel of an experienced Fort Collins property crimes lawyer at The Law Offices of Rachel A. Michael.
 Our lead attorney has experience as both a defense attorney and a prosecutor, and we know the approach district attorneys often take to these types of cases.
 More importantly, we focus on the facts and use every mechanism at our disposal to argue your case and seek a positive outcome for you.

 A property crime is any intentional crime that leads to the theft or destruction of another person's property without that person's consent.
 In 2014, more than 135,000 property crimes took place in the state of Colorado alone.